-Welcome to whatannuity.org, where we introduce annuities gently by answering the basic question What is an annuity? and then introduce details in a user-friendly way.
+Welcome to whatannuity.org, where we introduce annuities gently by answering the basic question What is an annuity? and then add details in a user-friendly way.

 Types of Annuity